|

 bombshell in Dyleski's December,

-2011 petition could be
+2011 petition could be that the

-that the night of Pamela Vitale's
+night of Pamela Vitale's murder,

-murder, Daniel Horowitz claimed in
+Daniel Horowitz claimed in his

-his police interview that the only
+police interview that the only path

-path he went through the house was
+he went through the house was

 limited to the living room - a path

-from the front door, around
+from the front door, around Vitale's

-Vitale's body, around the coffee
+body, around the coffee table and to

-loveseat to use the land line.
-He
+the land line.
+He claims he did not

-the house.
-However, the petition
+However, the petition reveals that

-reveals that law enforcement
+law enforcement recorded

 conversations Horowitz was having on